CiscoDevNet/terraform-provider-fmc/docs/resources/health_policy.md

   This resource manages a Health Policy.
   Due to bug in certain FMC versions, updates are not supported; to change a policy, delete and recreate it.
   Any not configured health module will be created with its default settings.
+  Only one ManagementCenterPolicy Health Policy can exist.
+Due to unability to update policies, ManagementCenterPolicy is not supported.
 ---

 # fmc_health_policy (Resource)